GandhiCloudLab/iam-access-permissions-ibm-cloud-and-openshift/README.md

 # Note

-To test the access rights, after changing the access right in IAM do the following steps in sequence otherwise, the changes will not reflect.
+To test the access rights, after changing the access rights in IAM do the following steps in sequence otherwise, the changes will not reflect.

-1. Logout the `cloud.ibm.com` website from the browser
+1. Logout `cloud.ibm.com` website from the browser
-2. Then Logout the `Openshift web console` from the browser
+2. Then Logout `Openshift web console` from the browser